How To Take LYRICA® (pregabalin) CV | Dosing | Safety Info | Fibromyalgia

 Help You Get the Most from

 There are things you can do when taking LYRICA to get the most from your treatment.
-It’s important to work closely with your doctor if you are not feeling the diabetic nerve pain relief you hoped for or if you are experiencing side effects.
+It’s important to work closely with your doctor if you are not feeling the fibromyalgia pain relief you hoped for or if you are experiencing side effects.
 Your doctor may be able to help by adjusting your dose.
 So now’s a great time to learn about taking LYRICA and working with your doctor to find the right dosage strength for you.

-It’s Important to Understand How to Take LYRICA From Day 1
+It’s Important to Understand How to Take LYRICA from Day 1

 How do I take LYRICA?